Devansh-Baghel/react-playground/pedro-course/README.md

 2. lifecycle/ - module 6 of the course
 3. fetch/ - module 7 of the course
 4. router/ - module 8 of the course
+5. router2/ - an alternative way to declare routes using createBrowserRouter and RouterProvider.